|

 10.00 ELECTRICAL SYSTEM

-10.01 The battery must be retained in the correct
+10.01 The battery must be retained in the correct location,

-Original looking batteries are encouraged but not
+Original looking batteries are encouraged but not required,

-required, Replacement batteries are OK.
+Replacement batteries are OK.

 10.02 The charging system must be fully operational